concord-consortium/CEASAR/README.md

 - From the Debug menu in Visual Studio, select Other Debug Targets > Debug Installed App Package.
 - Set the Connection Type to Device.
 - Select CEASAR from the list of App Packages and press Start.
 - The CEASAR application will run on your HoloLens.
 As you use the application, Unity debug statements will appear in the Output window.
-The framerate will be significantly worse in this debug mode.
+The frame rate will be significantly lower in this debug mode.

 #### Debug Using Emulator
 Windows 10 Home Edition does not support the HoloLens Emulator.
 The HoloLens 2 Emulator requires the Windows 10 October 2018 update or later.
 Details on using the HoloLens Emulator can be found [here](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-hololens-emulator).